 1 Tablespoon grated fresh orange zest

-Remove the mixture from the heat and let cool to room temp.
+Remove the mixture from the heat and let it cool to room temp.

-Pour the mixture into a blender and puree until smooth.
+Pour the mixture into a blender and puree it until smooth.

-Transfer the pureed cranberry mixture to an 8"x8" metal brownie pan.
+Transfer the puréed cranberry mixture to an 8x8-inch metal pan.

 Seal the pan tightly with plastic wrap and place in the freezer for at least 6 hours, or until firm.